This glossary is designed to help you learn more about investing and about the mutual funds and retirement plans offered by American Funds.

 current yield: the current rate of return of an investment calculated by dividing its expected income payments by its current market price.

-CUSIP number: a number identifying all stocks, registered bonds and mutual funds, using the Committee on Uniform Securities Identification Procedures (CUSIP).
+CUSIP number: a numbering system used to identify all stocks, registered bonds and mutual funds, developed by the Committee on Uniform Securities Identification Procedures (CUSIP).

 custodian: the organization (usually a bank) that holds in custody and safekeeping the securities and other assets of a mutual fund or trust.
 The bank does not have fiduciary responsibility.